freehelloworld/label_combine_service/README.md

 ## Implementation detail
 ### Key methods
-Combiner._read_label_data, it reads label data of a location, stores the data in a dictionary and returns a dictionary.
+`Combiner._read_label_data`, it reads label data of a location, stores the data in a dictionary and returns a dictionary.
 For example location 4289, it has 11 jobs for both class 2 and 3, so the returned dictionary has two keys, and each corresponding value is a list with 11 elements, each of which is a nparray with shape (896,896).

-Combiner.combine, it combines labels of all jobs and take the majority as the final label.
+`Combiner.combine`, it combines labels of all jobs and take the majority as the final label.
 Take location 4289, class 2 as example, the labels of 11 jobs are in a list of nparrays, which firstly are stacked into a 3 dimensional nparray, with shape(896,896,11).
 Then the inner most dimension is an array of 11 labels, so we are able to apply a function to pick the most common value.

-Combiner._get_most_common is a util function that finds the most common value in a given array.
+`Combiner._get_most_common` is a util function that finds the most common value in a given array.

  Interaction with storage is implemented in class `StorageHelper`, in which local storage is fully tested, but the s3 part is not tested yet.